 In terms of succession for the chairing of Board Committees, Nina Henderson has kindly agreed to continue Pam’s thoughtful leadership of the Remuneration Committee.

-Hikma’s inclusive workplace welcomes different cultures, perspectives, and experiences from across the globe.
-Hikma is committed to employing and engaging talented people, irrespective of their race, colour, religious creed, age, sex, marital status, national origin, present or past history of mental or physical disability and any other factors not related to a person’s ability to perform the relevant role.
+The Board approved Hikma’s diversity policy, which applies to the whole Group, including the Board.
+Hikma’s objective is to continue to ensure that it has an inclusive workplace that welcomes different cultures, perspectives, and experiences from across the globe.
+Hikma is committed to employing and engaging talented people, irrespective of their race, colour, religion, age, sex, sexual orientation, marital status, national origin, present or past history of mental or physical disability and any other factors not related to a person’s ability to perform the relevant role.

 The Board considers that it has demonstrated strong ethnic diversity since the formation of Hikma and has three Directors identifying as Minority Ethnic representing 30% of the Board, including the Executive Chairman.
 Accordingly, the Board has achieved and wholeheartedly supports and adopts the Parker recommendation to have at least one Director identifying as minority ethnic.

 Since its founding, Hikma has actively promoted gender diversity across its operations.
 The NGC was pleased to be able to improve gender diversity in the Boardroom over the past few years.
 The Board has adopted the Hampton-Alexander target to achieve at least 33% of Board members identifying as women.
 The processes to enhance the level of independent representation on the Board during the course of 2022 will take into account the desire to achieve this target.